-Skype is one of the world’s most popular messaging services and, from today, it is even easier to install it on Ubuntu.
+Skype is one of the world’s most popular messaging services and already provides Linux builds — and now it is even easier to install Skype on Ubuntu.

-The official Skype app is now available as a Snap app on the Snap store, maintained and updated by Skype themselves.
+Microsoft has made the official Skype app available as a Snap app on the Snap store.
+This build is maintained and updated by Skype themselves and is 100% official.

 ‘Snaps allow us to push the latest features straight to our users, no matter what distribution they happen to use’

-The new Skype Snap app can be installed on Ubuntu and other Linux distros, including Linux Mint, Fedora and Solus.
+Not that it’s just for Ubuntu users, mind.
+You can install the Skype Snap app on Ubuntu and other Linux distros, including Linux Mint, Fedora and Solus.

 What is the Skype Snap App?